GoodRequest/express-joi-to-swagger/docs/middlewaresMigration.md

-# Migrating from parsers to middlewares
+# Migrating from permissions to middlewares

-Second version supports much wider spector of middlewares which still simply config definition and easy further formatting.
-To use those benefits the middleware should be a named HOF (Higher Order Function) with at least one attribute otherwise the middleware will be considered as an unrecognised.
+In the second version, permissions were replaced by middlewares, which supports a much wider spectrum of middlewares.
+The base middleware parsing logic (parsing of permissions) from v1 remained unchanged,so the middleware must be named HOF (Higher Order Function) with at least one parameter, otherwise the middleware will not be recognized.

-The only one thing that is necessary to do is to update express-joi-to-swagger configuration like in the example where main changes are:
+The only thing necessary to do is to update express-joi-to-swagger configuration, where main changes are:

-- `groupName` so as `paramName` are not necessary anymore as extractor function will receive the copy of values passed into the middleware.
+- `groupName` and `paramName` options were removed, format function will receive all parameters of middleware in form of an object
-Max depth of values if 5 otherwise null will be returned
+- `maxParamDepth` option was added to limit depth of parsed parameter of middleware.
+Default value is 5.
+If depth of parsed parameter is exceeded, null will be returned
-- `formatter` is a replacement for `permissionsDescriptionFormatter` what is now middleware specific
+- `formatter` is a replacement for `permissionsDescriptionFormatter` and now it is middleware specific, i.e. formatter per middleware.
+If formatter is not provided, defaultFormatter will be used and it will return string in format` ${middlewareName}: ${isUsed}`, e.g. `permission: true`
-- `basicArrayFormatter()` was created to support the return type of old default formatter return type.
-Can be imported like `import { basicArrayFormatter } from "express-joi-to-swagger/src/utils/extractors";`
+- `basicArrayFormatter()` was created to support behavior of old default formatter.
+It can be imported like this: `import { basicArrayFormatter } from "express-joi-to-swagger/src/utils/extractors";`

 ```typescript
 // Old configuration